-Your clients and prospects of all sizes are looking for cost-effective ways to reduce their vulnerability to cyberattack.
+Your clients and prospects of all sizes are looking for cost-effective ways to reduce their cyberattack vulnerability.
 A security operations center (SOC) leveraging a range of technology solutions is a comprehensive way to monitor a business’ or organization’s security status and detect and respond to cybersecurity incidents.
-Managing a SOC, however, is often beyond a business’ in-house capabilities — so, they’re looking for help.
+Managing a SOC, however, is often beyond a business’ in-house capabilities – so they’re looking for help.

-Managed services providers (MSPs) ready to offer Security Operations Center as a Service have several options for expanding their businesses in this direction and, undoubtedly, some uncertainty about how to move forward.
-Zina Hassel, President of ZLH Enterprises Technology Consulting in Manalapan, NJ, and ASCII Group member, provides answers to some questions MSPs commonly ask about establishing and SOC as a Service offering.
+Managed services providers (MSPs) ready to offer Security Operations Center as a Service have several options for expanding their businesses in this direction and, undoubtedly, some uncertainty about moving forward.
+Zina Hassel, President of ZLH Enterprises Technology Consulting in Manalapan, NJ, and ASCII Group member answers questions MSPs commonly ask about establishing SOC as a Service offerings.

 What are the pros and cons of establishing your own SOC vs. using someone else’s?